 In accordance with the requirements of IAS10, Events after the Reporting Period are considered up to the date on which the accounts are authorised for issue.
 This is interpreted as the date of the Certificate and Report of the Comptroller and Auditor General.

 There are no reported events after the reporting period.

 Annex A

-Accounts Direction given by the Treasury in accordance with Paragraph 4(2) of Schedule 4 to the Food Standards Act 1999
+Accounts Direction given by The Treasury in accordance with Section 5(2) of The Government Resources and Accounts Act 2000